 CIDNY is the voice of people with disabilities in New York City.
+We work with people across all five boroughs.
 Our staff and Board include social workers, lawyers, and other highly qualified professionals, most of whom are people with disabilities.
 The staff all have a strong belief in self-determination and bring valuable life experiences and insights to their work.
 We are racially and ethnically diverse, with language capacity to assist participants in American Sign Language, Arabic, Bengali, Cantonese, Edo, English, Farsi, French, Greek, Haitian Creole, Hebrew, Hindi, Italian, Japanese, Korean, Loma, Mandarin, Nepali, Portuguese, Romanian, Russian, Spanish, Tibetan, Urdu, Uzbeki, and Yiddish.

 CIDNY speaks for everyone who lives with a disability, whether it came at birth, by injury, disease, or during the process of aging.
 Together, we educate the public.
 We advocate for our civil rights and a strong safety net of benefits and services.
 CIDNY makes sure that our voices are heard where and when issues affecting our lives are decided.